 What Are Some Organizational Tips and Tricks?

-- Choose one organization method and stick with it.
+• Choose one organization method and stick with it.
 Too often, people take tips and insights from tons of different organizational strategies.
 That can make it hard to streamline things.
 You don’t need 200 different ways to organize your space.
 You just need one way that works.

-- Choose functional decor.
+• Choose functional decor.
 Ladders, for example, are trending for stylish decor that also offers a storage solution.
-Most commonly, these have been showcased holding quilts and other blankets, but a smaller ladder could be a great towel rack and could even hold some storage bins to add more organization to the space.
+Most commonly, these have been showcased holding quilts and other blankets, but a smaller ladder could be a great towel rack and even hold some storage bins to add more organization to the space.

-- Take everything out of the bathroom.
-This is the best way to organize any space.
-Instead of trying to just rearrange, completely empty the room first.
+• Take everything out of the bathroom.
+This is the best way to organize any space; instead of trying just to rearrange, completely empty the room first.
 Then, pick out what absolutely needs to go back in there and find a storage solution that works.
 Whatever doesn’t need to go back in will need to find a new home (even if it’s just the trash), so be sure to take care of that, too.

-- Bonus tip: While everything’s out of the bathroom, give it a good deep cleaning and get all the grime and debris off the shelves, out of drawers, etc.
+• Bonus tip: While everything’s out of the bathroom, give it a good deep cleaning and get all the grime and debris off the shelves, out of drawers, etc.

-- Don’t forget to organize the shower and tub.
-This could be done with additional shelving or caddies that you can add so that you can keep everything that needs to be in the shower available.
+• Don’t forget to organize the shower and tub.
+This could be done with additional shelving or caddies that you can add to keep everything that needs to be in the shower available.
 If you have a lot of products in the shower or tub, consider downsizing or storing items that aren’t used as often.

 Related: 8 Questions About Bathroom Vanities